ithinkandicode/door-kickers-action-squad-mods/Rebalance/README.md

 - [x] Skills affecting critical hit chance now state what that means (+33% damage)
 - [x] Gear now shows the number of items you get, e.g., (4).
 Numbers aren't affected by perks though.
-- [x] Renamed "Breaching Charge" to "C4"
+- [x] Renamed "Breaching Charge" to "C4" (C4 is a good hint to its versatiity)
+- [ ] Improved Armor for everyone but Agent now says -10 speed (only Agent Fergie's Improved Armor has -15)

 ## Shop